 - Testing all this for proper functioning

 A typical example is your login and password.
-You input them into a neatly designed field (hi, front end devs!), and press Enter.
-Your browser sends a request to the website’s database checking whether there is a user with such credentials registered.
+You input them into a neatly designed field (hi, front-end devs!) and press Enter.
+Your browser sends a request to the website’s database to check whether a user with such credentials is registered.
 If yes, you are granted access.

-If no… well, you know how it goes.
-Just keep on trying different combinations of usernames and passwords until the site gives up and lets you in.
+If not… well, you know how it goes.
+Just keep trying different combinations of username and password until the site gives up and lets you in.

-This simple interaction – as well as other, much more complicated interactions – is a result of the back end developers’ work
+This simple interaction – as well as other, much more complicated interactions – results from the back-end developers’ work.

-Well, it depends on the qualification and the volume of duties of a developer you’re hiring.
-Here are some average figures on how much front end developers earn.
+Well, it depends on the career qualification and the volume of duties of a developer you’re hiring.
+Here are some average figures on how much front-end developers earn.

 Quite expensive, as you can see.

-The average monthly salary of a Ukrainian front end dev is something around $1,100.
-If you fear that for this money you won’t get the high quality work, here is an article to change your mind: “Top 7 reasons for you to hire Ukrainian developers.”
+The average monthly salary of a Ukrainian front-end dev is around $900.
+If you fear you won’t get high-quality work for this money, here is an article to change your mind: «Top 7 reasons for you to hire Ukrainian developers.»

-Having figured out what a front end dev shouldn’t be like, let’s take a look at what they should know.
+Having figured out what a front-end dev shouldn’t be like, let’s look at what they should know better.